About

 Focus and Scope

 C21 aims to create a critical, discursive space for the promotion and exploration of 21st-century writings in English.
-It addresses a range of narratives in contemporary culture, from the novel, poem and play to hypertext, digital gaming and contemporary creative writing.
-The journal features engaged theoretical pieces alongside new unpublished creative works and investigates the challenges that new media present to traditional categorisations of literary writing.
+It addresses writing in contemporary culture, from the novel, poem and play to hypertext, digital gaming and contemporary creative writing.
+The journal features engaged critical and theoretical pieces alongside new unpublished creative works and investigates the challenges that new media present to traditional categorisations of literary writing.

-The journal is supported by an interdisciplinary editorial board from North America, Europe and the Pacific Rim.
+The journal is supported by an interdisciplinary and international editorial board.

 Publication Frequency